Ocean Deep

 The song broke through to the wider public in South East Asia, becoming very popular in the Philippines where it became one of the bigger hits of the 1980s and Richard's biggest hit in the region, and in Hong Kong where it was also adapted into Cantonese for Frances Yip in 1985.
 The Cantonese version was then covered by Prudence Liew in 1989 for the lead single of her Jokingly Saying album.

 Background

-Richard discussed how he came to record the song with an interviewer from the Philippines, “Ocean Deep was an unusual one because it came through the post from two writers who I didn’t know; they were amateurs.
-When something comes in like that, privately, usually they’re not very good.
-So I didn’t listen to it for about three months.
-And then when I came home from a tour, I saw this tape and I said, ‘Okay, I’ll play it,’ and I exclaimed, ‘Oh, it’s fantastic!’
+Richard discussed with an interviewer from a Philippine show how he came to record the song, "Ocean Deep was an unusual one because it came through the post from two writers who I didn't know; they were amateurs.
+When something comes in like that, privately, usually they're not very good.
+So I didn't listen to it for about three months.
+And then when I came home from a tour, I saw this tape and I said, 'Okay, I'll play it,', and I exclaimed, Oh, it’s fantastic!'
 I love the song!
 I was so pleased that these two guys sent that to me.
-I'm very happy that "Ocean Deep" is very popular in Southeast Asia.”
+I'm very happy that "Ocean Deep" is very popular in Southeast Asia."